-b.7 Jan 1871 d.13 Aug 1955
+b.7 January 1871 d.13 August 1955

-Kt(1918) Bt(1923) KCVO(1925) Baron(1933) GVCO(1938) BSc Lond(1893) BS Lond(1896) MB Lond(1898) MD Lond(1899) Hon DCL Durh(1933) Hon MD Melb(1935) Hon MD Adelaide(1935) MRCS LRCP(1896) MRCP(1899) FRCP(1906)
+Kt(1918) Bt(1923) KCVO(1925) Baron(1933) GCVO(1938) BSc Lond(1893) BS Lond(1896) MB Lond(1898) MD Lond(1899) Hon DCL Durh(1933) Hon MD Melb(1935) Hon MD Adelaide(1935) MRCS LRCP(1896) MRCP(1899) FRCP(1906)

 Thomas Jeeves Horder was born at Shaftesbury, Dorset, where his father, Albert Horder, had joined an uncle in the linen and drapery business and married Helen Jeeves, who came from Bampton in Oxfordshire.
 In 1873 the family moved to Swindon, where Thomas attended the High School until he was fifteen, when, because of suspected lung trouble, he spent two years on his uncle’s farms in Wiltshire.
-He was an ardent student of general literature, but with no special aim until he was persuaded by the family practitioner Dr Maclean, to study medicine.
+He was an ardent student of general literature, but with no special aim until he was persuaded by the family practitioner, Dr Maclean, to study medicine.
 To prepare for the entrance examination to London University he took a correspondence course organised by a Mr Briggs, of Red Lion Square; his biology tutor was H. G. Wells.

-At the College he was examiner (1930-32), Councillor (1931-2), Censor (1932, 1933 and 1936), Lumleian lecturer (1926) and Harveian orator (1940); but owing to the War his oration was not delivered.
-In the British Medical Association he was a member of the Representative Body (1945-51) of the Council (1948-51), and of the Committee which negotiated the acceptance of the National Health Service (1947-8).
+At the College he was examiner (1930-32), Councillor (1931-2), Censor (1932, 1933 and 1936), Lumleian lecturer (1936) and Harveian orator (1940); but owing to the War his oration was not delivered.
+In the British Medical Association he was a member of the Representative Body (1945-51), of the Council (1948-51), and of the Committee which negotiated the acceptance of the National Health Service (1947-8).

 Such services deserved his many honours, but the one he coveted most, the Presidency of the College, was denied him.
 Many reasons have been given.
-Some thought his early frank and caustic criticism of his seniors brought an unpopularity that became active hostility when he diagnosed the apparent glycosuria of King Edward VII in 1910 was but the salicylates in his patent medicine for rheumatism; others that his dislike of the National Health Service shown in his presidency of the Fellowship for Freedom in Medicine would bring trouble between the College and the Government; still others that his passion for founding societies on every aspect of life from conception to cremation had another explanation than his own, that medicine must be a social science.
+Some thought his early frank and caustic criticism of his seniors brought an unpopularity that became active hostility when he diagnosed that the apparent glycosuria of King Edward VII in 1910 was but the salicylates in his patent medicine for rheumatism; others that his dislike of the National Health Service shown in his presidency of the Fellowship for Freedom in Medicine would bring trouble between the College and the Government; still others that his passion for founding societies on every aspect of life from conception to cremation had another explanation than his own, that medicine must be a social science.

 Yet ‘Tommy’, as he was to his friends, was certainly the greatest clinician of his day; in the direct tradition of Sydenham, Heberden, Addison, Bright and Gee, he brought to the bedside an astounding knowledge of the value of every ancillary aid to diagnosis, founded on vast experience and a balanced judgment that made it acceptable to the patient as well as to his general practitioner.
-His short, squat figure exuded wisdom and humanity; his penetrating eye saw through the non-essentials in history and treatment, and he had a contempt for pretension and mystery.
+His short, squat figure exuded wisdom and humanity; his penetrating eye saw through the non-essentials in history and treatment, and he had contempt for pretension and mystery.

 (Volume V, page 198)